fegonzalez7/rob_unal_clase2/README.md

 sudo apt install git
 git --version
 ```
+## Python and C++
+Fortunately python3 interpreter and C compiler are preinstalled on linux, so no worries it is no windows.

 If I found more tools, I will add them here.
 If you find someting interesting don't hesitate of letting me know.

 ------------